en-ver/markdownlint-mcp/README.md

 ## Customization

-You can tailor the linter's behavior to fit your project's specific style guide by creating a `.markdownlint-cli2.jsonc` file in the root of your project directory.
+You can tailor the linter's behavior to fit your project's specific style guide by creating a `.markdownlint-cli.jsonc` file in the root of your project directory.
 When the `lint` tool is run, it will automatically detect and apply the rules defined in this file.